jaguarvusal/Vehicle-Maker/README.md

 # Vehicle-Maker
-n existing TypeScript command-line application that builds and uses cars to include additional options for motorbikes and trucks.
+an existing TypeScript command-line application that builds and uses cars to include additional options for motorbikes and trucks.